avera1988/NMBU-Bio-326/Doc/BacterialGenomeAssemblyMiniON.md

 ```console
 [bio326-21-0@login ~]$ cd $SCRATCH/
 ```
-3. Create a directory named GenomeAssemblyBio326 and copy from (/mnt/SCRATCH/bio326-21/GenomeAssembly/) the tarball (SalmonBacteria.rawReads.subset.tar.gz) with the fastq files to your $SCRATCH/GenomeAssemblyBio326 directory.
+3. Create a directory named GenomeAssemblyBio326 and copy from (/mnt/SCRATCH/bio326-21/GenomeAssembly/) the tarball (SalmonBacteria.rawReads.subset.tar.gz) with the fastq files and the sequencing_summary.txt file to your $SCRATCH/GenomeAssemblyBio326 directory.

 ```console
 [bio326-21-0@login bio326-21-0]$ mkdir GenomeAssemblyBio326